shannonchoi/Shannon-Prajeeta-Final-Project-IS477/ProjectPlan.md

 * Data Latency: Economic indicators like "Real Exports" are subject to time lags in reporting.
 The most recent data points may be subject to future revisions by the Bureau of Economic Analysis (BEA), which could impact our post-2020 analysis
 * Aggregation Bias: Because we are using national-level data, we can’t account for how different industries react to currency shifts.
 Some sectors may be more resilient due to global demand, but our dataset treats all exports as a single "Real Exports"
 * Legal Constraints: While the data is public domain, we must ensure our scripts include proper API Rate Limiting to avoid overwhelming FRED’s servers, which is a key ethical consideration in automated data collection
+* Ethical/API Constraints (Data Acquisition):
+API rate limits must be respected when using fredapi, aligning with course discussions on ethical data sourcing and system constraints.

 ## Gaps:
 We have identified the following gaps where further refinement or external input may be required as the project evolves:
 * Confounding Variables: Our current model only looks at the USD strength.
 However, global exports are also affected by foreign GDP growth, trade tariffs, and shipping costs.
 We currently have a gap in accounting for these "confounding variables," which might explain drops in exports better than USD strength alone.
+* Non-Stationarity (Time-Series Issue):
+Both RTWEXBGS and EXPGS are time-series data that may exhibit trends over time.
+Without transformation (e.g., first differencing or percentage change), correlation results may be misleading.
+This relates to time-series analysis concepts covered in class.
 * Statistical Methodology: As we move into the analysis phase, we need to determine the most robust way to handle non-stationary time-series data.
 We may need additional input on whether to use "First-Difference" (calculating the change from the previous quarter) or "Percentage Change" to ensure our correlation results aren't just showing two lines that both happen to trend upward over time.
-* Course Content Gap: We currently have a gap in our details for Module 10 and onward topics, but we anticipate to fill in the gaps as we learn.
+* Course Content Gap: We currently have a gap in our details for Module 10 and onward topics, but we anticipate to fill in the gaps
+* Feature Limitation (Dataset Scope): Both datasets contain only a single primary measurement variable (index value and export value).
+The lack of additional explanatory variables limits the complexity of modeling and restricts analysis to bivariate relationships.
 Especially for related the later modules, we need to research tools like r specific Python workflow managers to ensure our end-to-end process is fully automated and reproducible for the final submission.